Nat-07/Euler-Challenges/README.md

 # Euler Challenges

 This repository serves as a cumulation of solutions to [Euler Challenges](https://projecteuler.net/about).
+The problems are done with the intention of having fun and solving to solve, thus solutions are not always done with efficiency in mind.

 | Problem #||
 | ----------- | ----------- |